 Yemen's Membership in International Organizations

 Yemen and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.
-Yemen also is an observer to the World Trade Organization and the Organization of American States.
+Yemen is in the final stages of its World Trade Organization ascension.
 Additionally, Yemen is a member of the Arab League and the Organization of Islamic Cooperation.
 Yemen also participates in the nonaligned movement; and, although not a member of the GCC, is allowed limited participation in some organizational affairs.

 Yemen maintains an embassy in the United States at 2319 Wyoming Ave.
 NW, Washington, DC 20008 (tel: 202-965-4760).